pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 Here are a few of the thoughts that emerged from the exercise:

-* Bad tools are used to perform good things.
+* Bad tools are used to perform good things (often requiring some workarounds).
 * People use what they use because it works.
-* It's way more useful to think of what we are trying to _achieve_ with a tool, rather than any intrinsic quality of compliance.
+* It's way more useful to think of what we are trying to _achieve_ with a tool, rather than judging a tool's intrinsic quality of compliance.
+* Tools can actively hinder open if the outputs are not machine-accessible.
 * Practice is more important than tools.
-* Tools can actively hinder open if the outputs are not machine-accessible.

 # The process is the product